Opinion: Innovation is the key to a sustainable future – we must incentivise it

-Science and technology is the key to a sustainable future – we must incentivise it
+Science and technology are the key to a sustainable future – we must incentivise innovation

 Let’s do everything we can to energise, motivate and inspire the next generation to help solve our global challenges

-It was also important that we take heed from those who are going to be living the consequences of steps taken or not taken in the next couple of decades – Greta Thunberg has reset the ground rules.
+It is important that we take heed of those who are going to be living the consequences of steps taken or not taken in the next couple of decades – Greta Thunberg has reset the ground rules.

-However, we must ensure we don’t miss out on opportunities to incentivise innovation.
-Individual creativity and discovery remain vital to solving global challenges, and science and technology is key to delivering a sustainable future and putting power in people’s hands.
+However, we must ensure that we don’t miss out on opportunities to incentivise innovation.
+Individual creativity and discovery remain vital to solving global challenges, and science and technology are key to delivering a sustainable future and putting power in people’s hands.

 Politicians can’t expect breakthroughs to keep happening without clear action to nurture and energise talent.

 This isn’t just about improving research funding.
-It’s also a question of incentivising groundbreaking innovation, giving a platform for lesser-known developments within emerging fields and establishing role models by celebrating those delivering positive impact for people around the world.
+It’s also a question of incentivising groundbreaking innovation, building a platform for lesser-known developments within emerging fields, and establishing role models by celebrating those delivering positive change for people around the world.

-I’m taking part in the VinFuture Prize judging panel, a global prize set up last year in Vietnam to pledge $4.5 million annually to reward breakthrough scientific research and innovation that improves lives around the world.
+I’m part of the judging panel for the VinFuture Prize, a global prize set up last year in Vietnam to pledge $4.5m annually to reward breakthrough scientific research and innovation that improves lives around the world.

 This addresses two clear needs around cultivating and nurturing innovation.